Mongol invasions of Japan: Second invasion preparations

 After the invasion of 1274, the shogunate made efforts to defend against a second invasion, which they thought was sure to come.
 They better organized the samurai of Kyūshū and ordered the construction of forts and a large stone wall (石塁, Sekirui or 防塁, Bōrui) and other defensive structures at many potential landing points, including Hakata Bay, where a 2 m high wall was constructed in 1276.
-In addition, a large number of stakes were driven into the mouth of the river and the expected landing sites to prevent the Mongol Army from landing.
+In addition, a large number of stakes were driven into the mouth of the river and the expected landing sites to prevent the Mongol army from landing.

 Kublai Khan sent five Yuan emissaries in September 1275 to Kyūshū, who refused to leave without a reply.
 Tokimune responded by having them sent to Kamakura and then beheading them.
 The graves of those five executed Yuan emissaries still exist at Jōryū-ji, in Fujisawa, Kanagawa, near the Tatsunokuchi Execution Place in Kamakura.
 Five more Yuan emissaries were sent on 29 July 1279, in the same manner, and were again beheaded, this time in Hakata.

 In the autumn of 1280, Kublai held a conference at his summer palaces to discuss plans for a second invasion of Japan.
 The major difference between the first and the second invasion was that the Yuan dynasty had finished conquering the Song dynasty in 1279 and was able to launch a two-pronged attack.
-The invading force was drawn from a number of sources, including criminals with commuted death sentences and even those mourning the loss of their parents, a serious affair in China.
-More than 1,500 ships were requisitioned for the invasion: 600 from Southern China, 900 from Korea.
-Reportedly 40,000 troops were amassed in Korea and 100,000 in Southern China.
-Those numbers are likely an exaggeration, but the addition of Southern Chinese resources probably meant the second invasion force was still several times larger than the first invasion.
+The invading force was drawn from several sources, including criminals with commuted death sentences and even those mourning the loss of their parents—a serious affair in China.
+More than 1,500 ships were requisitioned for the invasion: 600 from southern China and 900 from Korea.
+Reportedly 40,000 troops were amassed in Korea and 100,000 in southern China.
+Those numbers are likely an exaggeration, but the addition of southern Chinese resources probably meant the second invasion force was still several times larger than the first invasion.
 Nothing is known about the size of the Japanese forces.